newrelic/go-easy-instrumentation/end-to-end-tests/README.md

 `name` -- If present, override the default application name in the instrumented application

-`dir` -- The directory (absolute or relative to the `parser` directory) where the instrumented application can be found.
+`dir` -- The directory relative to the root of go-easy-instrumentation.

 `cmp` -- Optional; The name of the reference file which should match the generated diff output.
 This tool will look for a file named "expect.ref" in the test "dir" by default.